-The Race Administration Director sends it promptly to the appropriate appeals committee.
+The Race Administration Director promptly sends it to the appropriate appeals committee or to the US Sailing Appeals Committee as appropriate.
 The appellant will receive an acknowledgement from the Director that the appeal has been received and indicating to which appeals committee the appeal has been sent.
 When the appeals committee receives the appeal, it too will send the appellant an acknowledgement letter with further information about the processing of the appeal.
 In addition, the appeals committee will send the appeal, all relevant documents it has received with the appeal, and a copy of the acknowledgement letter to all the parties and committees involved in the appeal.